-The United States is prepared to “do everything that it can to make sure that Iran does not acquire a nuclear weapon” if indirect talks in Vienna on a return to the JCPOA fail to bare fruit, a senior State Department official tells reporters in a background briefing.
+The United States is prepared to “do everything that it can to make sure that Iran does not acquire a nuclear weapon” if indirect talks in Vienna on a return to the nuclear deal fail to bear fruit, a senior State Department official said Thursday.

-The official says that the US will only ease Trump-era sanctions against Iran that it believes are in violation with the JCPOA, while suggesting that additional sanctions that aren’t in violation with the agreement could remain in place and be used as leverage for subsequent negotiations to reach a “longer and stronger deal” that addresses Tehran’s ballistic missiles program and its “aggressive” activity in the region.
+The official said that the US will only ease Trump-era sanctions against Iran that it believes are in violation of the Joint Comprehensive Plan of Action (JCPOA,) as the deal is officially known, while suggesting that additional sanctions that aren’t in violation of the agreement could remain in place and be used as leverage for subsequent negotiations to reach a “longer and stronger deal” that addresses Tehran’s ballistic missiles program and its “aggressive” activity in the region.

-The official says US President Biden views a return to the JCPOA as “just a first step” that will hopefully be used as a platform for a broader deal that would be negotiated immediately after the sides return to compliance with the JCPOA.
+The official said US President Joe Biden views a return to the JCPOA as “just a first step” that will hopefully be used as a platform for a broader deal that would be negotiated immediately after the sides return to compliance with the JCPOA.

-However, the official clarifies that the US is “not waiting for a return to the JCPOA to try and help out our allies and partners in the region,” referring to the concerns of Iran’s neighbors regarding its regional hegemony.
+However, the official clarified that the US is “not waiting for a return to the JCPOA to try and help out our allies and partners in the region,” referring to the concerns of Iran’s neighbors regarding its efforts at regional hegemony.